-Dear Mr. Johnson:
+Dear Ms. Lewis-Jones:

-The Federal Election Commission ("Commission") previously notified you of a complaint alleging violations of the Federal Election Campaign Act of 1971, as amended (the "Act") and Commission regulations.
+The Federal Election Commission ("Commission") previously notified Dr. Richard A. Johnson, III and you, as treasurer, of a complaint alleging violations of the Federal Election Campaign Act of 1971, as amended (the "Act") and Commission regulations.

-On October 15, 2018, based upon the information contained in the complaint, the Commission dismissed allegations that you violated the Act and Commission regulations, pursuant to the Commission's prosecutorial discretion.
+On October 15, 2018, based upon the information contained in the complaint, the Commission dismissed allegations that the Committee violated the Act and Commission regulations, pursuant to the Commission's prosecutorial discretion.
 See Heckler v.
 Chaney, 470 U.S. 821 (1985).
 Accordingly, the Commission closed its file in this matter on October 15, 2018.

-The Commission encourages you to review the enclosed Factual and Legal Analysis, which sets forth the statutory and regulatory provisions considered by the Commission in this matter.
+The Commission encourages the Committee to review the enclosed Factual and Legal Analysis, which sets forth the statutory and regulatory provisions considered by the Commission in this matter.
 In particular, the Commission reminds you of the filing and reporting requirements for federal candidates and principal and authorized campaign committees.
 For further information on the Act, please refer to the Commission's website at www.fec.gov or contact the Commission's Public Information Division at (202) 694-1100.